 - Encouraging your child to put a high priority on education and working with your child every day to make the most of the educational opportunities the school provides. - Ensuring that your child completes all homework assignments and special projects and comes to school each day prepared, rested, and ready to learn. - Becoming familiar with all your child's school activities and with the academic programs, including special programs, offered in the district. - Discussing with the school counselor or principal any questions you may have about the options and opportunities available to your child. - Reviewing the requirements and options for graduation with your child in middle school and again while your child is enrolled in high school. - Monitoring your child's academic progress and contacting teachers as needed.
-[See Academic Counseling on page 38.] - Attending scheduled conferences and requesting additional conferences as needed.
-To schedule a telephone or in-person conference with a teacher, school counselor, or principal, please call the school office at (903) 886-3758 for an appointment.
+[See Academic Counseling on page 44.] - Attending scheduled conferences and requesting additional conferences as needed.
+To schedule a telephone or in-person conference with a teacher, school counselor, or principal, please call the school office at 903-886-3757 for an appointment.
 The teacher will usually return your call or meet with you during his or her conference period or before or after school.
-[See Report Cards/Progress Reports and Conferences on page 62.] - Becoming a school volunteer.
-[See Volunteers on page 75 and policy GKG for more information.] - Participating in campus parent organizations.
-Parent organizations include: Parent Teacher Organization (PTO) and Watch D.O.G.S. - Serving as a parent representative on the district-level or campus-level planning committees that develop educational goals and plans to improve student achievement.
-[Contact the campus principal and see policies BQA and BQB, for more information.] - Serving on the School Health Advisory Council (SHAC) and assisting the district in aligning local community values with health education instruction and other wellness issues.
-[See School Health Advisory Council (SHAC) on page and policies BDF, EHAA, FFA for more information.] - Being aware of the school's ongoing bullying and harassment prevention efforts. - Contacting school officials if you are concerned with your child's emotional or mental well-being. - Attending board meetings to learn more about district operations.
-See www.commerceisd.org and policies BE and BED for more information.
+[See Report Cards/Progress Reports and Conferences on page 71.]

+- Becoming a school volunteer.
+[See Volunteers on page 83 and policy GKG for more information.] - Participating in campus parent organizations. - Serving as a parent representative on the district-level or campus-level planning committees that develop educational goals and plans to improve student achievement.
+For more information, see policies BQA and BQB and contact: